 3. If approved, your requested name will take effect for only 56 days

-Step 2: Prepare Your Incorporation Documents
+Step 2: Preparing Your Incorporation Documents

 Important documents include: